You have decided to buy a trampoline. Now, what do you do? For a start – a simple trampoline buying guide!

 Square / Oval

-Square trampolines are trying to provide safety of round with bounce quality of the rectangular, square trampolines are gaining popularity like never before.
+Square trampolines are trying to provide safety of round with the bounce quality of the rectangular, square trampolines are gaining popularity like never before.

 What is a good trampoline to buy?